 Under the Management Agreement, the Adviser, under the supervision of the Board, agrees to invest the assets of the Funds in accordance with applicable law and the investment objectives, policies and restrictions set forth in the Funds' current Prospectuses and Statement of Additional Information, and subject to such further limitations as the Trust may from time to time impose by written notice to the Adviser.
 The Adviser shall act as the investment adviser to the Funds and, as such shall (i) obtain and evaluate such information relating to the economy, industries, business, securities markets and securities as it may deem necessary or useful in discharging its responsibilities here under, (ii) formulate a continuing program for the investment of the assets of the Funds in a manner consistent with their investment objectives, policies and restrictions, and (iii) determine from time to time securities to be purchased, sold, retained or lent by the Funds, and implement those decisions, including the selection of entities with or through which such purchases, sales or loans are to be effected; provided, that the Adviser will place orders pursuant to its investment determinations either directly with the issuer or with a broker or dealer, and if with a broker or dealer, (a) will attempt to obtain the best price and execution of its orders, and (b) may nevertheless in its discretion purchase and sell portfolio securities from and to brokers who provide the Adviser with research, analysis, advice and similar services and pay such brokers in return a higher commission or spread than may be charged by other brokers.
 The Adviser also provides the Funds with all necessary office facilities and personnel for servicing the Funds' investments, compensates all officers, Trustees and employees of the Trust who are officers, directors or employees of the Adviser (with the exception of the allocable portion of the Trust CCO's salary paid by the Funds), and all personnel of the Funds or the Adviser performing services relating to research, statistical and investment activities.
-The Management Agreement was renewed by the Board of the Trust, including by a majority of the Independent Trustees, at a meeting held on May 15, 2019.
+The Management Agreement was renewed by the Board of the Trust, including by a majority of the Independent Trustees, at a meeting held on May 12, 2021.
+The Management Agreement with respect to the Copeland Dividend Growth Fund was amended by the Board of the Trust, including by a majority of the Independent Trustees, at a meeting held on September 16, 2020.
+The Management Agreement with respect to the Copeland International Small Cap Fund was approved by the Board of Trust, including by a majority of the Independent Trustees, at a meeting held on November 10, 2021.

-Pursuant to the Management Agreement, the Adviser receives fees at the annual rate of 1.00%, 1.10% and 0.75% of the average daily net assets, computed daily and payable monthly of Copeland Risk Managed Dividend Growth Fund, Copeland International Risk Managed Dividend Growth Fund and Copeland SMID Cap Dividend Growth Fund, respectively.
+Pursuant to the Management Agreement, the Adviser receives fees at the annual rate of 0.75%, 0.75% and 0.78% of the average daily net assets, computed daily and payable monthly of Copeland SMID Cap Dividend Growth Fund, Copeland Dividend Growth Fund and, Copeland International Small Cap Fund respectively.